We live in a representative democracy. One power we have is choosing who we elect to represent us.

 We recognise that who you vote for is your choice.

-This year we want the ACT community to help us define how we know our MLAs are doing a good job for the community?
+This year we want the ACT community to help us define how we know our MLAs are doing a good job for the community.
 Then we want to apply this to help you develop criteria to help you choose how to preference the candidates who you vote for on October 19th.

-Conversation 1 on 12th May, St James Hall, Curtin
+Conversation 1 on 12th May - completed

 1. What’s a representative?